ChristianNguyen101/ChristianNguyen101/README.md

 ## Hi, my name is Christian Nguyen!
 Welcome to my page.

 I am excited to begin a new journey on Github.
-After working on a autonomous invasive ductal carcinoma (IDC) diagnostic CNN on MatLab, I decided to share some of my efforts on this page.
+After working on an autonomous invasive ductal carcinoma (IDC) diagnostic CNN on MatLab, I decided to share some of my efforts on this page.
 Here you can find my ML learning journey, as well as my many personal projects and interests.

 - 🔭 I’m currently working on creating CNNs for medical imaging diagnostics.
 - 🌱 I’m currently learning Tensorflow and Python.